yoo-wang/ORA-Final-Project-Supply-Chain-and-Distribution-System/README.md

 ## 4. Conclusion

 In this project, we tried to build a resilience-oriented planning model from scratch using the IEEE 13-node system.
 We found that while simple rerouting works for minor issues, real resilience against big storms or attacks needs a hybrid strategy—a smart mix of hardening lines and installing backup generators (DGs).
-Our analysis also showed us exactly "when" to invest money based on risk probabilities, preventing us from blindly spending budget.
+Our analysis also showed us exactly "when" to invest money based on risk probabilities, preventing us from blindly spending budget.<br>
 Throughout this implementation, we learned a lot during our discussions.
 To be honest, at the beginning, we struggled to understand the academic literature and mathematical formulations.
-However, as we broke down the problems and debated the logic together, we gradually gained a clear understanding of what we were doing.
+However, as we broke down the problems and debated the logic together, we gradually gained a clear understanding of what we were doing.<br>
 A key takeaway from our analysis was the insight provided by the Value of Stochastic Solution (VSS).
 We found that in situations of high uncertainty (e.g., a 50/50 probability), relying on intuition alone can lead to suboptimal decisions.
 Our model provides a quantitative basis for these difficult choices, helping to identify strategies that effectively balance investment costs against potential losses.
-We hope this project demonstrates how theoretical optimization models can be practically applied to enhance grid resilience.
+We hope this project demonstrates how theoretical optimization models can be practically applied to enhance grid resilience.<br>

 ## 5. References